aik2mlj/xxh-plugin-prerun-dotfiles/README.md

 ## Binary tools included

 The binary tools in this repository are compiled for the x86_64 architecture and are intended for use on remote Linux servers.
 They are located under `/home/.local/bin/` (in case you are using a shell other than `fish`, you need to [add it to your path](https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/).
 For `fish` users this is already configured.)
 Notice that you need to have `git-lfs` installed to pull the binaries.

-Here is a brief overview:
+Here is a brief overview.
+I recommend browsing the quick start guide of each tool following the link, but only when you need it.
+Most of them are self-explanatory and intuitive to get started.

 - [fish](https://fishshell.com/) - A smart and user-friendly command line shell.
 Smarter tabs, autocompletion and syntax highlighting built-in.
 - [btop](https://github.com/aristocratos/btop) - A cool monitoring tool for system resources. `htop` alternative.